Gypsy Joker Motorcycle Club: Australia

 In February 2008, police forced the Gypsy Jokers to dismantle its clubhouse fortifications, which include a concrete front wall, surveillance cameras and modified doors, in Perth, Western Australia.
 The club said the security was needed in the area where the burglary rate is high.

-Two Gypsy Joker members were jailed on March 5, 2009 on charges of assault.
+Two Gypsy Joker members were jailed on March 5, 2009, on charges of assault.
 On May 12, 2007, Dean Alan Adams and Peter Floyd Robinson attacked Petera Heta Haimona outside the Cactus Club in Gosnells, Western Australia and beat him with metal pipes.

 A Gypsy Joker was charged with unlawful possession of a large sum of cash, weapons and ammunition on August 17, 2007.
 Police pulled his car over and discovered a gun, an expandable baton, capsicum spray and ammunition when they searched his vehicle.

 A Gypsy Joker member was charged with attempted murder on March 17, 2009.
 He shot and wounded a member of the Newboys gang and former Hells Angel outside their clubhouse in Adelaide, South Australia.

 On May 19, 2009, five Gypsy Jokers were involved in a drug-related shoot-out with another gang in Perth, Western Australia.
 Two were wounded and taken to hospital, one of whom was Club President Leonard Mark Kirby.

-On April 14, 2012, Gypsy Joker Anthony Perish, his brother Andrew (a Rebels Motorcycle Club gang member) and Matthew Lawton were sentenced to eighteen, nine and fifteen years respectively for the murder of convicted drug trafficker Terry Falconer, conspiracy to commit murder and firearms and drug offences.

 United States

 In December 1981, Donald Manuel Paradis, a leader of the Gypsy Joker, was convicted of the June 21, 1980 murder of Kimberly Anne Palmer, 19.
 Palmer and her boyfriend Scott Currier were murdered in Paradis's home.
 Paradis helped move the bodies to Post Falls, Idaho.
 Medical pathologist, William Brady, fostered the impression that Palmer had been killed in Idaho.
 This allowed Idaho to charge and convict Paradis with murder and sentenced to death.
 Public outcry and legal appeals managed to make it clear that the prosecution had withheld potentially exculpatory evidence, and Paradis' conviction was overturned.
-When Paradis finally won release from prison in April, 2001, David Bond was widely credited with contribution to his case.
+When Paradis finally won release from prison in April 2001, David Bond was widely credited with contribution to his case.
 "Dave Bond believed in me," Paradis noted.
 "And he got a whole bunch of people to believe in me."

 In 2004, the police raided the Gypsy Joker clubhouse in Portland, Oregon looking for two men wanted for armed robbery one of whom went by the street name Brick.
 (Brick later was found dead due to an altercation with a rival gang and could not be tried for said crimes.)
 The men were not there, however, and the club sued the Portland Police Bureau for $50,000 because of the damage caused in the raid.

 On April 10, 2008, police raided the Gypsy Joker clubhouse in Kennewick, Washington and arrested four men for possession of methamphetamine.
 Stolen property and weapons were also seized from the premises.